Thank you for visiting my personal fundraising page to support this Stepping Out to Cure Scleroderma event!

 My Story (2026)

-I was diagnosed with scleroderma when I was 29 years old and have lived over half my life with this disease.
-I’m 63 years old and am now facing a double lung transplant.
+Tuesday 12th MayI was diagnosed with scleroderma when I was 29 years old and have lived over half my life with this disease.
+I’m 63 years old and was evaluated for a double lung transplant in April/May.
+There were too many medical risks for a poor outcome, so the commitee recommended we should not pursue.
+God has a plan!

 My symptoms began with Raynaud’s ( blue fingers) in 1991 and my Primary Care Physician sent me to Mayo Clinic for a diagnosis.
 Our sons were ages 2 and 4 and I was just 7 years into my career as an IT professional.
 It was a game changer for us.
 We had just bought our first home and my husband was a H.S. teacher at his Catholic alma mater high school in Green Bay, WI.
 We were an active family in soccer, swimming, camping, canoeing and other outdoor activities.
 Scleroderma didn’t stop us, but it slowed me down considerably.